yuxiao-ash/ITAE-Pytorch-Anomaly_Detection/README.md

 # ITAE-Pytorch-Anomaly_Detection
-An unofficial implementation of 'Inverse-Transform AutoEncoder for Anomaly Detection', paper see https://arxiv.org/abs/1911.10676
+An **unofficial reproduced** implementation of 'Inverse-Transform AutoEncoder for Anomaly Detection', paper see https://arxiv.org/abs/1911.10676

 ## requirements
 * python3